Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Tucker - Memory Sub.md

 1. The 25AA640-I/SN	64kbit EEPROM.

 The memory subsystem will be connected to the microcontrollers ST-morpho connectors allowing for R/W functions and power via serial SPI communication and power ports.
-Thsi EEPROMs purposed will be fulfilled by saving user configurations and specific input/output data logs from the user.
+This EEPROMs purposed will be fulfilled by saving user configurations and specific input/output data logs from the user.
 This will allow the user to be able to have a more flexible experience by giving them the option to save their settings and data.

 # Interfacing with Other Subsystems
 1. Display